 Moreover, integrating spectroscopy technology with urban and regional planning offers a novel approach to overcoming these data challenges.
 Spectroscopy, which involves the measurement of the interaction between light and matter, can provide detailed information about the composition and properties of various materials, including soil, vegetation, and urban surfaces.
-By incorporating spectroscopic data, planners can achieve a more nuanced understanding of land cover and land use changes.
+By incorporating spectroscopic data, planners can achieve a more nuanced understanding of land cover and land use changes (Buchori & Tanjung, 2014; Sugiri et al., 2015).
 Spectroscopy can enhance the detection of pollutants, assess soil health, and monitor vegetation stress, thereby offering critical insights into environmental quality and sustainability (Wang et al., 2024).